-Betalain pigments aid the hook up process of the toxins by our body cells, thereby neutralizing them and effecting their removal from the body.
+Betalain pigments aid the hookup the process of the toxins by our body cells, thereby neutralizing them and effecting their removal from the body.

 - Reducing Cancer Risk

-The anti oxidant and anti inflammatory property of beet reduces risk of various cancers of the colon, breast, nerves, lungs, prostrate, testes, and stomach.
+The antioxidant and anti-inflammatory property of beet reduces the risk of various cancers of the colon, breast, nerves, lungs, prostate, testes, and stomach.

-Beet fiber specially improves the digestive tract health, prevents colon cancer and also benefits the cardiovascular health due the presence of the pectin polysachharides.
+Beet fibre especially improves the digestive tract health, prevents colon cancer and also benefits cardiovascular health due to the presence of the pectin polysaccharides.

 Beet And Weight Loss

 - Beet is very low in fat, cholesterol and is free of saturated fat.

 - It is high in a soluble and insoluble fibre having equal quantities of both types of fibre.

 - Half a cup of cooked beet has 37 calories.
 These keep one full longer and prevent overeating.